Coderdojo-Dingle/QUICKDOJO/README.md

 * New styles
 * Quicker loading times
 * Ace.js (line numbers, syntax highlighting, error warnings and more)
-* This repository has personal codes censored for privacy reasons but to see working version please visit http://quickdojo.com
+* There is a working version at http://quickdojo.com

 Things I got help with:
 * The PHP
 * Domain stuff

-Censorship changes:
+You will need to change the following credentials:
 if you want to download/use this on your own, make sure to change the following values to yours:
 * ```javascript /*your domain number goes here*/``` to 1234 etc.
 * ```php /*your domain number goes here*/``` to 5678 etc.